Huythanh0x/linked-blog-starter-md/Blog.thanh0x.com/Health/A new setup (3 in 1) to switch position (backpain).md

 It's quite small to I put strong hard big panel on top.
 Then I could easily switch betweenn lying and seating within my room.
 Right.
 But according to this research <link>, standing is much ease for the spine than seating.
 SO we go to the next position
 ##### My Macbook as main machine
-My company give it for all employee
+My company give it for all employee, m1 8GB ram.
+Yeah you read it right 8GB of RAM for mobile dev in 2025
+##### My Ipad gen 9 (2021) as secondary monitor
+Use sidecar  feature for this

 ### Standing